zlthinker/RMBP/README.md

 ## Introduction

-RMBP is a robust matching approach, aiming at rejecting outlier 2D or 3D keypoint matches based on the efficient inference via belief propagation on the defined graphical model.
+RMBP is a robust matching approach, aiming at rejecting outlier 2D or 3D keypoint matches based on the inference via belief propagation on the defined graphical model.
 Therefore, it can contribute to the robustness of point cloud registration and image matching.
-As shown below, RMBP facilitates the registration of point clouds with deficient geometric overlap although the outlier matches outnumber the inlier matches greatly.
+As shown below, RMBP facilitates the registration of point clouds with deficient geometric overlap although the outlier matches outnumber the inlier matches greatly in such cases.

 ![Alt Text](doc/fragments.png)